ChefData/Cloud-Migration-Proposal/Part_2-TD.md

 ## General Steps for All Migrations

-By following these steps and leveraging AWS services effectively, FishTank Ltd can ensure a smooth and efficient migration of assets to the cloud.
+By following these steps and effectively leveraging AWS services, FishTank Ltd. can ensure a smooth and efficient migration of assets to the cloud.

 1. **Planning:**
    - Perform a detailed assessment of your current environment.